Paul Cornell + Marika Cresta satire Comic-Con in the new miniseries ‘Con and On’

 The five-issue miniseries will arrive from Ahoy Comics in (naturally) July.

-Paul Cornell and Marika Cresta are teaming up for a new comic about Comic-Con — Con and On is “a tragicomic satire of five decades of the world’s biggest comics festival, and the industry that parties there,” according to Cornell, and it’s coming from Ahoy Comics in July.
+Paul Cornell and Marika Cresta are teaming up for a new comic about Comic-Con — Con & On is “a tragicomic satire of five decades of the world’s biggest comics festival, and the industry that parties there,” according to Cornell, and it’s coming from Ahoy Comics in July.

 “This is a heartfelt insider comedy history of the roller coaster that is the comics industry, with bite but also with love,” Cornell continued.
 “It’s about the romance of every big convention, the bittersweet journey through time and success, the highs and the lows and the silliness.
 It’s the story of every fan and every pro and everyone who’s just trying to make a buck in the midst of extremity.
 Through the narratives of our large cast of characters we see, in miniature, the story of the last few decades of modern comics: how some things have changed and how some things have stayed exactly the damn same.”